smatsushima1/documentation/vba.md

 Sub copyWIP()

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'STEP 3 - COPY DATA FROM MAIN WIP
+' STEP 3 - COPY DATA FROM MAIN WIP
-'- open a read-only version of the file
+' - open a read-only version of the file
-'- create an array based on the last names from the team_name tables '- apply filters with the array
+' - create an array based on the last names from the team_name tables ' - apply filters with the array
-'- copy as values to the WIP template
+' - copy as values to the WIP template
-'- close file without saving
+' - close file without saving
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Dim team_row_num, row_num As Long